menacit/logging_course/07-coreutils_analysis.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% The Preiser Project (CC BY 2.0)" -->
-Need to clean up your output?
+Need to clean up your input/output?

 **tr** may be able to help!